 Cats are exquisitely adapted to utilize protein and fat for energy.
-They are not at all like dogs and people, who can use carbohydrates directly for energy.
-Cats lack the metabolic pathway that we and dogs use for processing carbohydrates; in cats, excess carbs end up as body fat.
+Cats lack the metabolic pathway that humans and dogs use for processing carbohydrates.
+While cats can digest and utilize a small amount of carbs, cats, the excess gets turned into body fat.
 Given that more than 53% of U.S. cats are now overweight or obese, the most commonly fed diets–dry kibble–are clearly not doing cats much good!
-Add to that a rising rate of feline diabetes–also considered by many to be caused by dry food–and it’s clear that we need to take a different approach to feline nutrition!
+Add to that a rising rate of feline diabetes (doubled from 1 in 400 to 1 in 200 in a decade)–also considered by experts to be caused by dry food–and it’s clear that we need to take a different approach to feline nutrition!

-Dry food typically contains up to 50% carbohydrate, mostly as starch (the remainder is fiber).
+Dry foods typically contain 30-40% carbohydrate or more, mostly as starch (the remainder is fiber).
 “Grain-free” foods may contain just as much carbohydrate in the form of starchy vegetables.
 “Low carb” dry foods may be as little as 20% carbohydrate, but the higher protein and fat make them higher in calories, and even more dehydrating.
-This is necessary because the equipment that makes dry food requires a high-starch, low-fat dough for proper processing.
-Cereal grains and vegetable starches provide an inexpensive and plentiful source of calories, which allows manufacturers to produce foods containing adequate calories at an affordable price.
+Some carbs are necessary because the machinery requires a particular texture of dough for proper processing.
+Cereal grains and vegetable starches also provide an inexpensive and plentiful source of calories, which allows manufacturers to produce foods containing adequate calories at an affordable price.

 When feeding our companion cats, the most logical strategy is to feed the diet that most closely mimics the natural prey diet.
 A homemade diet is an excellent way to accomplish this.
 Raw, frozen, and reconstituted freeze-dried or dehydrated foods also work very well.
 However, many people aren’t able to go with completely homemade, and commercial products can be expensive.